pjpnd/mklinacc/README.md

 - Creating an input flag to make password randomization optional (user should be able to choose to create the account with no password, set a custom password, or have the script randomize one)
 - Further input validation/sanitization on user input when parsing to $displayName
+- Verify running user has admin privileges when starting the script